dhellmann/pymotw-3/source/filecmp/index.rst

 contents of the file, in addition to its metadata.
 The default is to perform a shallow comparison using the information available from ``os.stat()``.
-If the stat results are the same, the files are considered the same so files of the same size created at the same time are reported as the same, even if their contents differ.
+If the stat results are the same, the files are considered the same.
+Because the stat output includes the inode on Linux, separate files are not treated as the same even if all of their other metadata (size, creation time, etc.) match.
+In those cases, the file contents are compared.
 When ``shallow`` is ``False``, the contents of the file are always compared.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'filecmp_cmp.py'))